Kenneth732/workout-backend/README.md

 This will create the development and test databases and run any pending migrations.

-> Created By Kenneth Apri 2 2023
+> Created By Kenneth Apri 2 2023# Dog